king17pvp/handwritten-digit-recognition-system/README.md

 ## Requirement
 To run this project, you must have Python version >= 3.5 installed.
-It is also highly recommended that you have Path Length Limit disabled.
+It is also highly recommended that you have Path Length Limit disabled when installing Python.
 Which will avoid any issues when installing the necessary libraries to run the project.

 ## How to use:
 To use this project using git, please do the following.